rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-03-centrality-metrics.md

 $$ C(x) := \frac{1}{\sum_{y \in V, y \neq x} d(x,y)} $$

 A node has high closeness centrality if it can be reached from all other nodes quickly.
 Higher distances to nodes will result in a lower centrality score.
-If we observe the image on the left, we see the nodes on the corners have low closeness centralities of $$0.4$$, whereas the node in the centre has a higher centrality of $$0.6$$.
-If we observe the image on the right, we see that closeness centrality can help identify a __central cluster__.
+If we observe the image on the top, we see the nodes on the corners have low closeness centralities of $$0.4$$, whereas the node in the centre has a higher centrality of $$0.6$$.
+If we observe the image on the bottom, we see that closeness centrality can help identify a __central cluster__.

 ![closeness centrality](\assets\img\maths\centrality_measures\closeness_small.PNG)![closeness centrality](\assets\img\maths\centrality_measures\closeness_big.PNG)